sanmatte/writeup_robotank/README.md

 ![](crypto_page.png)

-By inspecting the code in the `account.js` source, in particular, we focused on the reset account code section, which after validating the provided token resets the user account and **sets a new coupon**.
+By inspecting the code in the `account.js` source, in particular, we mainly focused on the reset account code section, which after validating the provided token resets the user account and **sets a new coupon**.

 ```js
 if (await verifyToken(challenge, private_key, token)) {